-Aunt Bertha, Inc. (“Aunt Bertha” or “we”) respects your privacy and is committed to protecting your personal information.
+Aunt Bertha, a Public Benefit Corporation (“Aunt Bertha” or “we”) respects your privacy and is committed to protecting your personal information.
 Aunt Bertha is a software application designed to match interested persons with need-based service providers.
-Persons may search our website,www.auntbertha.com (the “Website”), to learn about federal, state, and local need-based government and charitable programs and services in their area (each a "Benefit" and collectively, “Benefits”), and, depending upon the provider, may be able to apply for Benefits through our Website (the “Services”).
+Persons may search our website, www.auntbertha.com or www.findhelp.org (collectively the “Website”), to learn about federal, state, and local need-based government and charitable programs and services in their area (each a “Benefit” and collectively, “Benefits”), and, depending upon the provider, may be able to apply for Benefits through our Website (the “Services”).

-Aunt Bertha, Inc. is a certified B Corporation (Certified B Corporations meet higher standards of social and environmental performance, transparency, and accountability).
+Aunt Bertha is a certified B Corporation (Certified B Corporations meet higher standards of social and environmental performance, transparency, and accountability).